giacomorebonato/fastify-vite-plugin/README.md

 ## Requirements

-It assumes index.html is placed in the root of the project.
+* it assumes index.html is placed in the root of the project
+* its assumes `npx vite build` is executed before starting the application with `NODE_ENV=production`
+  * if you are using TypeScript, it should be in the same step where you compile your code to JavaScript